cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: wood density could not be fit on page.
+## Warning: arbuscular mycorrhizal fungi could not be fit on page.
 It will not be plotted.
-Warning: successional
-## age could not be fit on page.
+## Warning: competitive neighbourhood could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: wood cells could not be fit on
+## individual based values could not be fit on page.
-## page.
 It will not be plotted.
+Warning: species
+## author could not be fit on page.
+It will not be plotted.
+Warning: wind speed could not be fit
-Warning: wood parenchym could not be fit on page.
+## on page.
+It will not be plotted.
+Warning: wood perforation plates could not be fit on page.
+It
+## will not be plotted.
+Warning: cadmium at wavelength 214nm could not be fit on page.
+It will
+## not be plotted.
+Warning: cadmium at wavelength 228nm could not be fit on page.
 It will not be
 ## plotted.
-Warning: wood perforation plates could not be fit on page.
+Warning: cation exchange capacity could not be fit on page.
 It will not be plotted.
-## Warning: cadmium at wavelength 228nm could not be fit on page.
+## Warning: digital data acquisition could not be fit on page.
 It will not be plotted.
-## Warning: cation exchange capacity could not be fit on page.
-It will not be plotted.
 Warning:
-## digital data acquisition could not be fit on page.
+## diversity treatment could not be fit on page.
 It will not be plotted.
-Warning: diversity
+Warning: experimental
-## treatment could not be fit on page.
+## design could not be fit on page.
 It will not be plotted.
-Warning: experimental design could
+Warning: gene diversity could not be
-## not be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: fresh weight could not be fit on page.
-It
-## will not be plotted.
 Warning: geomorphology could not be fit on page.
+It will
+## not be plotted.
+Warning: intraspecific diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: leaf physical resistance could not be fit on page.
 It will not be plotted.
-## Warning: intraspecific diversity could not be fit on page.
+## Warning: microbial biomass could not be fit on page.
 It will not be plotted.
 Warning:
-## leaf anatomy could not be fit on page.
+## phylogenetic diversity could not be fit on page.
 It will not be plotted.
-Warning: leaf physical
+Warning: productivity
-## resistance could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: microbial biomass could
-## not be fit on page.
-It will not be plotted.
-Warning: phylogenetic diversity could not be fit
+Warning: rarefied diversity could not be fit
 ## on page.
 It will not be plotted.
-Warning: rarefied diversity could not be fit on page.
+Warning: response variable could not be fit on page.
 It will
 ## not be plotted.
 Warning: secondary compounds could not be fit on page.
 It will not be plotted.
-## Warning: spatial genetic structure could not be fit on page.
+## Warning: soil erosion could not be fit on page.
 It will not be plotted.
+Warning: soil horizon
+## could not be fit on page.
+It will not be plotted.
+Warning: species trait could not be fit on
+## page.
+It will not be plotted.
+Warning: trait dissimilarity could not be fit on page.
+It will
+## not be plotted.
+Warning: tree rings could not be fit on page.
+It will not be plotted.
 Warning:
-## species trait could not be fit on page.
+## wood compression could not be fit on page.
 It will not be plotted.
-Warning: wood compression
+Warning: wood shearing
 ## could not be fit on page.
 It will not be plotted.
-Warning: wood shearing could not be fit on
+Warning: wood shrinkage could not be fit on
 ## page.
 It will not be plotted.
-Warning: wood shrinkage could not be fit on page.
-It will not be
-## plotted.
 Warning: wood stretching could not be fit on page.
+It will not
+## be plotted.
+Warning: wood toughness could not be fit on page.
 It will not be plotted.
 Warning:
-## wood toughness could not be fit on page.
+## basal area increment could not be fit on page.
 It will not be plotted.
-Warning: aboveground biomass
+Warning: BEF China
-## could not be fit on page.
+## projects could not be fit on page.
 It will not be plotted.
-Warning: aeromorphic organic layer could not
+Warning: below ground could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: BEF China projects could not be fit on page.
+Warning: branch water potential could not be fit on page.
 ## It will not be plotted.
-Warning: below ground could not be fit on page.
+Warning: community similarity could not be fit on page.
 It will not be
 ## plotted.
+Warning: community weighted mean trait could not be fit on page.
+It will not be
-Warning: branch water potential could not be fit on page.
+## plotted.
+Warning: crown projection area could not be fit on page.
 It will not be plotted.
-## Warning: coarse root density could not be fit on page.
+## Warning: eco-physiologic traits could not be fit on page.
 It will not be plotted.
 Warning:
-## community similarity could not be fit on page.
+## ecosystem functioning could not be fit on page.
 It will not be plotted.
-Warning: Diplopoda
+Warning: flight
-## could not be fit on page.
+## interception could not be fit on page.
 It will not be plotted.
-Warning: directed extinction could not be
+Warning: forest canopy could
-## fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: eco-physiologic traits could not be fit on page.
-## It will not be plotted.
-Warning: ecosystem functioning could not be fit on page.
-It will not
+Warning: genetic autocorrelation could not be fit
-## be plotted.
-Warning: experimental treatment could not be fit on page.
+## on page.
 It will not be plotted.
+Warning: human influence could not be fit on page.
+It will
-## Warning: flight interception could not be fit on page.
+## not be plotted.
+Warning: hunting type could not be fit on page.
 It will not be plotted.
-Warning: growth
-## rings could not be fit on page.
+## Warning: laboratories could not be fit on page.
 It will not be plotted.
-Warning: land use history could not be
+Warning: leaf
-## fit on page.
+## longevity could not be fit on page.
 It will not be plotted.
-Warning: leaf longevity could not be fit on page.
-It will
+Warning: litter biomass could not
-## not be plotted.
+## be fit on page.
+It will not be plotted.
 Warning: matching status could not be fit on page.
+It
+## will not be plotted.
+Warning: multi-trophic interactions could not be fit on page.
+It will not
+## be plotted.
+Warning: mycorrhiza could not be fit on page.
 It will not be plotted.
-## Warning: mineralization could not be fit on page.
-It will not be plotted.
 Warning:
-## multi-trophic interactions could not be fit on page.
+## nitrate could not be fit on page.
 It will not be plotted.
-Warning: nitrogen
-## cycling could not be fit on page.
-It will not be plotted.
 Warning: non-random extinction could
 ## not be fit on page.
 It will not be plotted.
-Warning: phylogenetic distinctness could not be
+Warning: parasitoids could not be fit on page.
+It
-## fit on page.
-It will not be plotted.
-Warning: PI meeting could not be fit on page.
+## will not be plotted.
+Warning: phylogenetic distinctness could not be fit on page.
 It will not
 ## be plotted.
-Warning: rainfall simulator could not be fit on page.
+Warning: phytophagous insects could not be fit on page.
 It will not be plotted.
-## Warning: rooting depth could not be fit on page.
+## Warning: predators could not be fit on page.
 It will not be plotted.
-Warning: shrub layer
+Warning: red mould could
-## could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: simpson diversity could not be fit
+Warning: research proposals could not be fit on
-## on page.
+## page.
 It will not be plotted.
-Warning: snag height could not be fit on page.
+Warning: rooting depth could not be fit on page.
 It will not be
 ## plotted.
-Warning: social status could not be fit on page.
+Warning: runoff plots could not be fit on page.
 It will not be plotted.
 Warning:
-## specialization could not be fit on page.
+## seedling could not be fit on page.
 It will not be plotted.
-Warning: species identity
-## variable could not be fit on page.
-It will not be plotted.
-Warning: temperature could not be
+Warning: shrub layer could not be
 ## fit on page.
 It will not be plotted.
-Warning: vegetation stratum could not be fit on page.
+Warning: simpson diversity could not be fit on page.
 It
 ## will not be plotted.
-Warning: Weibull distribution could not be fit on page.
-It will not be
-## plotted.
-Warning: wood ground tissue could not be fit on page.
+Warning: slope form could not be fit on page.
 It will not be plotted.
-## Warning: wood mechanics could not be fit on page.
+## Warning: social status could not be fit on page.
 It will not be plotted.
-Warning: wood
+Warning: species
+## identity variable could not be fit on page.
+It will not be plotted.
+Warning: wood ground
-## porosity could not be fit on page.
+## tissue could not be fit on page.
+It will not be plotted.
+Warning: wood porosity could not be
+## fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)